irregularchat/pdf-automator/README.md

+# PDF Automator

+This project provides a set of tools for extracting, filling, and splitting PDF forms using Python.
+The tools allow you to work with PDF forms and CSV data to automate PDF form handling.
 ## Roadmap
 - [x] Extract form fields from a PDF file
 - [x] Split a CSV file into multiple CSV files based on selected columns